cakenggt/analytical-engine/README.md

 ## Analytical Engine Language for Atom

-Now is as good a time as any to plug my work on a very simple package which provides Analytical Engine language support for the Atom text editor.
+Now is as good a time as any to plug my work on a very simple package which provides Analytical Engine language support for the Atom text editor, [language-analytical-engine](https://atom.io/packages/language-analytical-engine).